 Infertility treatment is a journey.
 As such, it can take many twists and turns — and may even continue longer than you might have expected.
 Because of all of these factors, it can be an emotional rollercoaster.
 You may have feelings of anxiety, frustration, and excitement.
 But other emotions can crop up, too, and put a strain on you and your partner.
 We are here to help you.

 As we recognize that the treatment journey isn’t simply physical, we’ve enlisted the support of three behavioral health specialists, Tiffany Edwards, Ph.D., M.P.H. and Susan Rizzato, MSW, LCSW, who are ready to assist you with whatever emotions may arise.

-Dr. Marie Davidson, Dr. Tiffany Edwards, and Susan Rizzato offer a wide range of services to meet the unique needs of individuals and couples coping with fertility challenges.
+Dr. Tiffany Edwards and and Susan Rizzato offer a wide range of services to meet the unique needs of individuals and couples coping with fertility challenges.